yuhmmy/yuhmmy.github.io/index.md

 This section provides a walkthrough of the yUHmmy user interface and its capabilities.

 ### Landing Page
+The landing page is presented to users when they visit the top-level URL to the site.

 ### Settings page
 ### Menu page
 ### Profile page